ColeAbell/Sketchy/README.md

 Open the sql schema from the repo found in the"Sketchy/project/pictionary/sql" directory and run it.

-For the Spring backend run the "Sketchy/project/pictionary" directory in you IDEA from the App file.
+For the Spring backend run the "Sketchy/project/pictionary" directory in your IDEA from the App file.
 Intellij was what I used for development.

 **Chatroom :**